 Side Yard Variance

 Another one of our clients had a very narrow property that was only twenty-one feet wide.
 He wanted to build a three-story, two-family home on the property.
 The applicable zoning regulations required an eight-foot side yard on one side.
-The side yard would result in a thirteen-foot wide house.
-We presented an application to build a twenty-one-foot wide house, which was granted a side yard variance.
+Providing an eight-foot side yard on a twenty-one-foot-wide lot would result in a thirteen-foot-wide house.
+We presented an application to build a twenty-one-foot-wide house, illustrating that a thirteen-foot-wide house would not be acceptable.
+The Board agreed with our request and granted a sideyard variance for the property.

 Zoning Variances

-A zoning variance does not mean you can build whatever you want but rather is a discretionary action about specific regulations.
-There can be limits on the extent of the variance, but obtaining these special permissions to develop and use land outside of the local requirements is possible.
+A zoning variance does not mean you can build whatever you want; rather, it provides relief from specific regulations.
+There can be limits on the extent of the variance, but obtaining these special permissions to develop and use land outside of the local requirements is possible in some cases.

 Thank You for Reading Our Blog Post on Zoning Variances.